The Best and Most Unique Flavors of Ice Cream in Japan

 Before you ask, no lavender ice cream doesn’t taste like soap – when done properly!
 We tried lavender ice cream in two different places while in Japan.
 The first was in Fujikawaguchiko (Mt.
 Fuji area) near Lake Kawaguchi, the other being in Hokkaido, Logan’s motherland.
 Both were exceptional but had slightly different flavors.
 The one in Fujikawaguchiko had a lighter, yet more artificial lavender flavor.
 But the lavender ice cream in Hokkaido was more creamy and had a stronger lavender flavor, plus it was made with REAL lavender from the fields there.

 One thing I never thought I’d get to say is we went to one of Japan’s largest wasabi farms and sampled all the wasabi things, including the wasabi ice cream.
 Wasabi ice cream might sound, you know… terrible, but guys we couldn’t pass up the opportunity and we are SO glad we tried it.
 It was surprisingly amazing and although you could taste the wasabi it was very light and there was no kick though it did make our lips tingle.
 If you’ve ever tried chili and mango it kind of has the same effect.

 Location: Matsumoto, Japan

 Gelato?
 In Japan?
-I know and we can’t compare it to the real stuff found in Italy but this was still pretty dang tasty.
+I know it can’t be compared to the real stuff in Italy but this was still pretty delicious.
 The owner of this small cafe makes the gelato fresh and scoops it out heavily for a side-by-side treat!
 We ordered the matcha and vanilla flavors.

 Where: Zunda Saryo